 As you can see in the table above the Impression 2 lens design shares nearly all customization features with the Impression Freesign 3.
 The only things not available with this lens design is the DNEye PRO Technology I mentioned above and some special grinding specifics that might give you an edge if you are interested in huge frames.

 The feature with the different astigmatisms for far and near vision is called personal eye model and also available with the Impression 2 and the Multigressiv lens designs.
 Despite this engineering feast, this progressive lens design here has all the possibilities to get modified to your visual needs.
 No matter how inclined the frame is or how it is wrapped around your face.

-With the Impression 2 you get the most out of a progressive lens.
+With Impression 2 you get the most out of a progressive lens.
 Extremely big fields of view.
 Fewer distortions on the sides compared to standardized progressive lens designs and therefore less swim effects.
-You can expect to get used to your progressives as easy as it can be with this lens design.
+You can expect to get used to your progressives as easily as it can be with this lens design.

-A lot of opticians are actually not aware that near astigmatism can play a huge role in the adaption process and the visual comfort.
+A lot of opticians are actually not aware that near astigmatism can play a huge role in the adaption process and visual comfort.
 Only a slight deviation from the needed prescription can minimize the field of view in progressives easily.
 According to a study from Anders Christin, from the Ernst Abbe Hochschule in Jena, 45% percent showed near astigmatism and a change in the axis with a minimum of 3°.

 Multigressiv MyLife 2/ MyView